-This post is about my Current Skincare Routine, including products I am currently loving, as well as some history about my skincare journey.
+This post is about my simple skincare routine and products I love, as well as some history about my skincare journey.

-Skincare is something that has become significantly more important to me over the past few years, and I believe it’s a huge part of overall health.
-Exactly two years ago at this time, I was going through a really rough time with my skin.
-It started on the 4th of July in 2016, and I had flare-ups over the next several months before I finally discovered that I had developed an allergy to an ingredient that was present in a ton of my everyday products.
+Skincare has become significantly more important to me over the past few years.
+During the summer/fall of 2016, I was going through a really rough time with my skin.
+It all started on the 4th of July.
+I had flare-ups over the next several months before I finally discovered that I had developed an allergy to an ingredient that was present in a ton of my everyday products.

-I wrote two articles around that time, so if you want more specific information about what went down, click here for the introduction to my skin issues and how I found the solution.
+If you want to learn more about what I went through, click here for the intro to my skin issues and how I found the solution.
 Then, click here for a later article I wrote about My Journey to Wedding Ready Skin.
-Here’s a little preview of what I went through below.
+Here’s a little preview of what my skin looked like below.

 work with a professional to find what works for you